bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

       Interval for performing the checkpoint.
 If Checkpoint Mode is 'time-interval' the value is set in ms.  If Checkpoint Mode is 'every-nth' the value is the number of events after which the checkpoint is done.

 - Inputs*
       Names of input stream.
-Must be only 't-stream' type.
-Stream for this type of module is 'split' only.
-Stream must exist in database.
+Must be of the 't-stream' type only.
+Stream for this type of module has the 'split' mode only.
+Stream must exist in the system.

 - Outputs*
-     Names of output stream (must be streams.sql-database, streams.elasticsearch or streams.restful).
+     Names of output stream (must be of `streams.sql-database`, `streams.elasticsearch` or `streams.restful` type).

 - Start From
      Value must be 'newest' (the system reads nothing, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).